 - Why write?

-If this set of questions also plagues your mind, then you will find this article worth reading – it will tell you about how to write your first blog post and the best ideas to choose for the opening post.
+If this set of questions also plagues your mind, then you will find this article worth reading – it will guide you on how to write your first blog post and the best ideas to choose for your opening post.

-1. Decide what your first post will be all about
+1. Decide what your first post will be about

-Starting with introductory blog posts allows audiences to know you better and find you valuable, and that can make them wait for your future posts.
+Starting with introductory blog posts allows your audience to know you better and find you valuable, making them look forward to your future posts.

 Ideas can come to you anytime.
-So jot them down without delay – it will help you out in developing ideas for current and future blogs.
+So jot them down without delay; this will help you develop ideas for current and future blogs.

 2. Define the purpose of your blog